omigroup/gltf-extensions/extensions/2.0/KHR_audio/README.md

 #### `coneOuterGain`

-The gain of the audio emitter set when outside the cone defined by the `coneOuterAngle` property.
+The linear volume gain of the audio emitter set when outside the cone defined by the `coneOuterAngle` property.
 It is a linear value (not dB).
 If not specified, the cone outer gain is `0.0`, meaning the audio will be silent outside of the cone.

 #### `distanceModel`